Sand Creek massacre: Remembrance

+The precise location of the National Park Service historic site is disputed by Chuck and Mike Bowen in their self-published book.
+According to National Park Service, the Indians were camped below the bluff of today's historic site and they did not see the soldiers coming.
+Yet no period artifacts have been found below that bluff, whereas over 4,000 artifacts have been found starting about two miles up the creek from the NPS site on private property belonging to the Bowen family.
+It is there where Black Kettle and the Indians were camped.
+According to George Bent, the Indians saw the soldiers coming from miles away.
+Little Bear got up early in the morning and crossed the dry creek bed to get his horse.
+From a high hill, he looked south toward the Fort Lyon Trail and saw approaching soldiers that looked like a long black line on the horizon, (Bent to Hyde 4-14-1906).

 An exhibit about Sand Creek, titled Collision: The Sand Creek Massacre 1860s–Today, opened in 2012 with the new History Colorado Center in Denver.
 The exhibit immediately drew criticism from members of the Northern Cheyenne tribe.
 In April 2013, History Colorado agreed to close the exhibit to public view while consultations were made with the Northern Cheyenne.

 On December 3, 2014, Colorado Governor John Hickenlooper formally apologized to descendants of Sand Creek massacre victims gathered in Denver to commemorate the 150th anniversary of the event.
 Hickenlooper stated, "We should not be afraid to criticize and condemn that which is inexcusable. ...
 On behalf of the State of Colorado, I want to apologize.
 We will not run from this history."

 In 2015, construction of a memorial to the Sand Creek Massacre victims began on the Colorado Capitol grounds.

 In October 2022, it was announced that almost 3500 acre would be added to the National Historic Site to preserve for the tribes.
 "The Cheyenne and Arapaho Tribes are excited to see the additional 3,478 acres to the Sand Creek Massacre National Historic Site which is providing security for the protection of our Sacred site," said Cheyenne and Arapaho Tribes Governor Reggie Wassana in a statement.
 President Biden's Secretary of the Interior Deb Haaland announced of the preservation, "It is our solemn responsibility at the Department of the Interior, as caretakers of America's national treasures, to tell the story of our nation.
 The events that took place here forever changed the course of the Northern Cheyenne, Northern Arapaho, and Cheyenne and Arapaho Tribes."